(The entire book appears at this link with chapters added after appearing online:

 unprofessional parting shot.
 “Get fucked asshole,” he yells at

 the furiously ridiculous subject.
-“I mean, who do you think you’re fooling.”
+“Who do you think you’re fooling.”

 Tyger goes into town just to stay on the safe side of the law,